 Our expert rat handlers are trained in basic nursing care and rat first aid.
 Routine care includes daily observations of individual animals, weekly health inspections and regular prevention treatments for common parasites.
 Every week a university vet inspects the rats.
 When necessary, sick or injured rats are interned at the APOPO sickbay.

-At retirement age, typically between 7 and 8 years of age, the rats work as long as they are performing well, are happy, and pass their weekly health checks.
+Retirement for a HeroRAT is typically between 7 and 8 years of age.
+The rats work as long as they are performing well, are happy, and pass their weekly health checks.
 If a rat decides to stop work, or if its performance has declined, or it is suffering from age related health problems, it is retired to its home cage.
 It then continues to receive its usual healthy diet, is regularly taken out to play and exercise, and continues to receive its weekly health checks until it eventually passes away.
 If a rat is clearly suffering in its old age or from an untreatable disease, it is humanely euthanized.